 (603) 422.8235 ext.
 109

 Wayne heads up a variety of STEM-related programming including introductions to computer programming, non-electronic board game design, Minecraft, robotics, and 3D printing/fabrication.
 Wayne also coaches multiple award-winning FIRST LEGO League robotics, Destination Imagination, and FIRST Robotics competition teams with New Heights.
 In high school, he started the Sages of RPG (Role-Playing Gaming Group) at New Heights as a volunteer over 13 years ago and established it as a business in 2005.
 He is a strong believer in teaching students how technology is a tool which can supplement their everyday lives.
-Wayne is actively involved locally as a card game designer, Port City Makerspace member, Dover Mini Maker Faire Committee member, and presenter on afterschool intentional gaming / STEM practices at conferences and international conventions.
-Outside of work, you can find him playing games at the local game store, working on his latest project at the makerspace, enjoying local food out with his wife, or running around busting ghosts as a Ghostbuster.
+Wayne is actively involved locally as a card game designer, Port City Makerspace member, Dover NH Maker & Food Fest Committee member, and presenter on afterschool intentional gaming / STEM practices at conferences and international conventions.
+Outside of work, you can find him playing games at the local game store, working on his latest project at the makerspace, enjoying local food out with his wife, hanging around with his daughter Alice, or running around busting ghosts as a Ghostbuster.

 (603) 422.8235 ext.
 108